naulkun7/Tetris-Game/README.md

 - And some other smaller issues...

 ### What we have learned :pencil:
-Soft skills: works in GitHub, Google docs, Canva,...
+Soft skills: works in GitHub, Google docs, Google slides,...
 Main skills: Debugs, Team work
 Knowledge: HTML, CSS, JavaScript, Data Structures, Algorithms, UI design, Thesis report, Git and Github Usage